Skip Navigation

 • Coins: 1p, 2p, 5p, 10p, 20p, 50p, £1, £2

-Banknotes issued by the BoE are accepted everywhere in the UK and are legal tender in England.
+Banknotes issued by the Bank of England are accepted everywhere in the UK and are legal tender in England.
 However, this is not true for banknotes issued by the seven other banks.
-Some merchants may refuse to accept banknotes issued by banks other than BoE and banks in that country.
+Some merchants may refuse to accept banknotes issued by banks other than the Bank of England and banks in that country.
 For example, Bank of Scotland banknotes might not be accepted by merchants in England and Northern Ireland.
 Ulster Bank banknotes might be rejected in Scotland.
 Do not worry if this happens.
-You could try to use them again at bigger merchants or simply exchange them at banks pound for pound, with banknotes issued locally or that from BoE.
-When you make a purchase in cash and there is a change, you may ask the merchant to give you the change in BoE notes and they will usually oblige the request if they have them.
+You could try to use them again at bigger merchants or simply exchange them (pound for pound) at a local bank.
+When you make a purchase in cash and there is change, you can ask the merchant to give you the change in BoE notes and they will usually do so if they have the notes available.

-Fifty pounds (£50) banknotes are best avoided as they would not be accepted by merchants due to their rarity and the risk of counterfeit notes.
-So if you are given £50 banknotes when you exchange money at money changers, return them and ask for smaller denominations.
+Fifty pounds (£50) banknotes are best avoided as they are rarely accepted by merchants due to their rarity and the high risk of counterfeit notes.
+If you are given £50 banknotes when you exchange money, return them and ask for smaller denominations.

-Automated Teller Machines (ATMs), also known locally as cash machines, cashpoints, or "holes in the wall," are widely available in urban and sub-urban areas.
-Banknotes dispensed by ATMs are in £10 and £20 denominations.
+Automated Teller Machines (ATMs), also known as cash machines, cashpoints, or "holes in the wall," are widely available in urban and suburban areas.
+Most ATMs dispense only £10 and £20 notes.
 All ATMs are connected to the Cirrus and PLUS networks.
-Some ATMs may charge a withdrawal fee and you will be informed of this before the completion of the transaction to allow you to cancel it if you do not agree with the fee.
+Some non-bank ATMs may charge a withdrawal fee but you will be informed of this before completing the transaction so you can cancel if you wish.

 Top